gradha/gradha.github.io/src/articles/19-swift-string-interpolation-with-nimrod-macros.rst

 The heist
 =========

-As for any other macro we want to write in Nimrod, it is best to first figure out what AST is Nimrod producing for perfectly valid code, then try to generate it as closely as possible.
+As for any other macro we want to write in Nim, it is best to first figure out what AST is Nim producing for perfectly valid code, then try to generate it as closely as possible.
 We want to create a compilation time proc which will replace a single string literal into a series of concatenations which can be coalesced by the compiler not wasting a single CPU cycle at runtime.
-Let's dump the AST of the previous Nimrod snippet:
+Let's dump the AST of the previous Nim snippet:

 .. code-block:: nimrod